 - Skyline Bar at the top of Hotel Hans Egede is a sophisticated night out with cocktails and live piano

 - Godthaab Bryghus is one of several places to go for Greenlandic beer and live music

 - Daddys is a very chill and popular hangout that is generally packed on Fridays and Saturdays.
 A great place for beer and playing pool

 - Takuss has a strong local feeling with lots of Greenlandic music and occasionally even people dancing Greenlandic polka.
 It also has the cheapest beer in town, table football, live music on Fridays and Saturdays, and karaoke on Thursdays

 - Kristinemut also often features Greenlandic bands and karaoke on Thursdays

 As Greenland’s capital city, Nuuk has an abundance of souvenir shops.
 Anori Art has a wide range of items and can be found in the Nuuk Centre and another location overlooking the Colonial Harbour.
-However, we’d also encourage you to seek out the more specialised shops around town, including:
+However, we do also encourage you to seek out the more specialized shops around town, including:

 - Qiviut – muskox wool an sealskin products

 - Arctic Keramic – pottery and ceramics